-Host institutions/conferences may use already established social media accounts (e.g., Facebook, Twitter) as a place to promote the hosting of an NCAA championship.
+Host institutions/conferences may use already established social media accounts (Facebook, Twitter, etc.) as a place to promote the hosting of an NCAA championship.
 However, host institutions/conferences should use marketing messages and assets supplied from or approved by the NCAA (links, web banners, flyers, updates, etc.).
 If the championship does not have an official NCAA social media page, a host is NOT permitted to create a social media page.
 The NCAA will make efforts to promote this championship on the established pages, as necessary.
-Please refer to neaa.org (neaa.org/ sports/2021/3/3/digital-social-media.aspx) for a listing of official NCAA social media accounts.
+Please refer to ncaa.org for a listing of official NCAA social media accounts.